 When you look at the above photo, it’s hard to imagine her being an alcoholic out of depression.
 The photo was taken in the year that she died, February 8 to be exact.
 The actor on the far right is Matt Stadelmann.
 They were in a rehearsal for Lisa Loomer’s Homefree.
 It was another Denver production.
 Speaking of Denver, the Modern Muse Theatre Company shared a Facebook video of Shana on December 10.
 The video was taken in March at the Denver Center for the Performing Arts where she is dancing with the daughter of Karen Pittman.
 The Modern Muse Theatre Company posted the video with a message: “Send prayers and light to our bright and beautiful Shana Dowdeswell, who is in a coma.”

 The above photo with Brandon Espinosa was taken on April 25, 2008.
-The play was Anton Dudley’s Substitution, and it was performed at The Playwrights Realm.
-This was when she was still acting in New York. by Anton Dudley, directed by Katherine Kovner at The Playwrights Realm.
-More photos of Shana can be seen on the Flickr site.
+The play was Anton Dudley’s Substitution.
+It was directed by Katherine Kovner, and performed at The Playwrights Realm.
+This was when Shana was still acting in New York.
+More photos of her can be seen on the Flickr site.
 The final mystery surrounds her birth.
 So many sites, including her obituary page, list her birth as April 1 but one of her friends had it listed as April 25 on Twitter and Tumblr.
 Regardless of when she was born, her mother said: “She was doing amazing things with her life.
 I’m devastated every single day she’s not here.”